 Find out what to expect in an interior design salary.

 If there is a theme for aspiring interior designers to note, it's this: an interior design career offers many rewards (financial and otherwise), but you have to be willing to pay your dues in entry-level jobs before you work your way up.

 Interior Designer Salaries by Top Industries

-Most people think of interior designers as self-employed professionals (about 25% are) who help couples and families re-design and re-furnish the interior of their homes.
+Most people think of interior designers as self-employed professionals (about 32% are) who help couples and families re-design and re-furnish the interior of their homes.
 But interior designers work in larger capacity and actually cross all types of industries.
 The U.S. Bureau of Labor Statistics (BLS) 2021 Occupational Employment Statistics lists the median annual salaries for interior designers in the top industries where they work:

 The BLS predicts 0.9% job growth for interior designers through 2031.
 Considering the national average for all occupations is 5%, this data represents slower than average growth.
 About 32% of designers are self-employed and 13% work in architectural and engineering related industries and since these areas are anticipated to grow, these professionals may see solid job growth.